 For individuals who are unable to provide access to the property, care assistants usually access a key from a Safelock device to enter the home.

-Find out more about how Abbey Care domiciliary services can help you provide the care your loved one needs.
+Find out more about how Abbey Care (NW) Ltd domiciliary services can help you provide the care your loved one needs.

 Voucher & Sitting Service

 Individuals who take responsibility for the daily care needs of another adult, qualify for a carer’s assessment from social services.

 The carer’s assessment helps to identify the amount of support each carer needs to enable them to carry out their care duties, whilst helping to manage the physical and emotional needs of caring full-time.

 Once a carer’s assessment is completed, social services may decide that a carer would benefit from vouchers in order to access respite services.

 As a carer a quick trip to the shops can often turn into a strategic nightmare, from arranging transport and carrying equipment to problems with access and more.
 Vouchers are designed to help make life a little easier.

 - Run errands

 When you need some time for yourself, or want to avoid the complexities and obstacles involved with a visit to the supermarket, you can arrange for a member of the Abbey Care team to sit with your loved one, so you can leave the house worry-free.